SOBotics/SOCVFinder/readme.md

 ## 2. Enjoyable and targeted reviewing

+**Make your review count!**

-Leverage the community's work do not let it go to waste if it is good and have some fun doing it.
-Make your review count!
+Leverage the community's work, if it is good don't let it go to waste and have some fun doing it.

 ## 2.1 What can make reviewing enjoyable?

  - Knowing that your vote counts
- - Talking to a bot,
  - Cherry picking questions,
  - Getting statistics on reviewing (users/tags/rooms).

-## 2.2 How can you make your vote count and not let the work of others age away?
+## 2.2 How can you make your vote count.

  - Review questions that already have high close vote count.
  - Review questions that will not go to roomba.
+ - Review question togheter with others

 ## 2.3 Cherry pick your questions

-Query the bot for the desired number of questions in tag of choice, with the possibility to specify desired cv count, question score, if not roomba, if has answers, if has accepted answer.
+Query the bot for the desired number of questions in tag of choice, with the possibility to specify desired cv count, question score, if not roomba, if has answers, if has accepted answer etc. The bot should not return questions already reviewed.

 ##2.4 Enjoyable statistics